juliohm1978/kubernetes-nfs-volume-provisioner/README.md

 ## How to use it

-Once installed, you will be able to create `StorageClass` objects in you cluster, which provide a number of values on how NFS volumes will be provisioned.
+Once installed, you should create `StorageClass` objects in you cluster providing a number of values on how NFS volumes will be provisioned.
 You can declare as many StorageClasses as you want with different parameters.
 All they need in common the field `provisioner: nfs-provisioner.juliohm.com.br`.

 Here's a full example: